 Getting from Amsterdam Airport Schiphol to Amsterdam — and back — by public transport is easy, inexpensive, and fast.

-Schiphol, as is it known colloquially, is the Netherlands’ main international airport.
-It is located 20 minutes southwest of Amsterdam, in the municipality of Haarlem.
+Schiphol is the Netherlands’ main international airport.
+It is located 12 kilometers (7,5 miles) as the crow flies southwest of Amsterdam, in the municipality of Haarlemmermeer.

 Schiphol Airport Public Transport Map

 The bus station is located at Schiphol Plaza — the square in front of the main hall.
 After you exit the main hall you will see two rows of bus stops just across the street from the taxi rank.
 (See our Amsterdam Airport Public Transport Map above).